 Why We Picked It

-We also really like the rat tail handle design.
+I also really like the rat tail handle design.
 Grinders of all sizes can have pretty wide handles that small and medium-size hands have a tougher time with.
 Metabo’s rat tail handle offers a much more ergonomic grip to hands of all sizes.

-• Best for professional use
+- Best for serious DIYer and occasional professional use

 Pros